SheryConcepts/panaverse_js/README.md

 This excercise was fun..
-It took me more than  5 hours, becauese i was learning js syntax along the way
+It took me more than  5 hours, because i was learning js syntax along the way